andrewjhunt/logic-pro-scripter/README.md

 # Logic Pro Scripter Guide

 This guide is intended for developers who want to use their dev knowledge to do good stuff with Scripter for MIDI in Logic Pro.
 It assumes some knowledge of both Logic Pro and JavaScript.
-I maintain it because I found the Apple doc both incomplete and difficult to use.
+I maintain it because I found [Apple's Scripter documentation](https://support.apple.com/en-au/guide/logicpro/lgce728c68f6/mac) both incomplete and somewhat difficult to use.

 ## Contents